ShreyasJothish/shreyasjothish.github.io/_posts/2019-04-19-picasso-painted-it.md

 ## Project Description

 * This project was carried out as part of Lambda School’s build week.
-Full stack developers and Data Scientists worked together to support neural style transfer of images.
+Full stack developers and Data scientists worked together to support neural style transfer of images.

-Here we used Pablo Picasso's images are used as style reference.
+* We used Pablo Picasso's images are used as style reference.
+You can try the live application [Picasso Painted It](https://picasso-frontend.netlify.com)

-* I was responsible for supporting neural style transformation API to be used by web team.
+* I was responsible for developing neural style transformation API.

 * This application supports neural style transfer on images in two modes.